King (Aptenodytes patagonicus) Rockhopper (Eudyptes chrysocome)

 Chinstrap (Pygoscelis antarctica) and Gentoo (Pygoscelis papua)

-Zoo collection includes: As of November 2013, the CPZ has King Penguins, Gentoo Penguins, Rockhopper Penguins and Chinstrap penguins.
+Zoo collection includes: As of November 2013, King Penguins, Gentoo Penguins, Rockhopper Penguins and Chinstrap Penguins.

 Found in the wild: Both Chinstrap, King and Gentoo Penguins live on the Antarctic Peninsula.
 The Gentoo are found mainly in the sub-Antarctic, but extend to the Antarctic Peninsula.
 They breed on Staten, Falkland, South Georgia, South Sandwich, South Orkney, South Shetland, the Antarctic Peninsula, Marion, Prince Edward, Crozet, Kerguelen, Heard, and Macquarie Islands.
 Chinstrap breeding colonies are almost exclusively on the Scotia Arc: that is, around the Antarctic Peninsula on South Georgia, South Orkney, South Shetland, and South Sandwich Islands.
 Small numbers also breed on Bouvetøya, Peter First, Heard and Balleny Islands.